-You must have a user profile to use the online system, members of the public do not need a user profile.
-Current applicants, expired applicants wishing to become re-certified, and those currently certified must use the activation code, to be issued to them by the JBCC, in order to create a profile.
+Course Providers and licensees must have a user profile to use the online system, members of the public do not need a user profile.
+Current applicants, expired applicants wishing to become re-certified, and those currently certified and registered must use the activation code, issued to them by the JBCC, in order to create a profile.
 Activation codes will only be issued to the contact information currently on file.
 Activation codes will not be issued by phone.
 New applicants can create a profile without an activation code.